anayak4889-cs/NewVibe/README.md

 5. **User Input** Taking a song name and a number of recommendations as inputs.
 Finds song's numerical values and cluster number from the dataset.

 6. **Recommendation** Computing Euclidean distances between musical values of other songs in cluster with user's song values to order songs based on similarity.
-Returning the top songs based on the number of recomendations the user requested.
+Returning the top songs based on the number of recommendations the user requested.

 ## Key Features